mrjones2014/BlazorCMS/README.md

 - Creating C# wrapper classes for the JS Interop methods
 - Syntax highlighting in rendered markdown
 - Proper code editor for markdown using [CodeMirror](https://codemirror.net/)
-- Refactored to remove the need for the `UpdatableComponent` class by using `NavigationManager.LocationChanged` event and parsing the route

 You can find the full code [here](https://github.com/andCulture/BlazorCMS).